What is the Microblading Process? Pros and Cons Worth Knowing

 1. Your technician will brief you on all the steps.
 Before you even sit down on the chair, you’ll experience common clinical steps like being asked about any medical conditions, or allergies.
 Your technician will evaluate if it’s safe for you to undergo microblading.

-6. In 2-4 weeks, you’ll get a top-up session to fill in any gaps where the pigment hasn’t worked or healed properly.
-But this is optional for some individuals, some people have it lucky that the pigment stays perfectly on their skin in the first critical weeks.
-Some may need the top-up to really get the pigment going for as long as possible.
+8. In 2-4 weeks, you’ll get a top-up session to fill in any gaps where the pigment hasn’t worked or healed properly.
+This is optional, some people have it lucky that the pigment stays perfectly, and others may need the top-up.

 Note: The aftercare instruction may vary in steps, but normally, the clinic will give you an ointment and a list of things not to eat or do and information regarding habits concerning your eyebrow area at least until it is fully healed.